 Organization: School of Public Health, Jomo Kenyatta University of Agriculture and Technology

-Kenneth Ngure, MPH, MSc, PhD, is an Associate Professor of Global Health and the Chair Department of Community Health of Jomo Kenyatta University of Agriculture and Technology, Kenya.
-He is an Affiliate Associate Professor of the Department of Global Health, University of Washington, and Visiting Scientist at Kenyatta National Hospital and Visiting Professor at Heidelberg Institute of Global Health.
+Kenneth Ngure is an Associate Professor of Global Health and Dean of the School of Public Health of the Jomo Kenyatta University of Agriculture and Technology, Kenya.
+He is an Affiliate Associate Professor of the Department of Global Health, University of Washington, Visiting Scientist at Kenyatta National Hospital and, recently, a visiting Professor at the Heidelberg Institute of Global Health.
 He is also a member of the Expert Committee on Clinical Trials of the Kenyan Pharmacy and Poisons Board.